sandienunez/joyful-bites-bakery-backend/README.md

 ## Usage

-To start the Rails server for the Beach Journal, run `rails s`.
+To start the Rails server for the Joyful Bites Bakery app, run `rails s`.
 Then, you can do any of the following:

 * Navigate to `http://localhost:3000/lists` to view the serialized JSON for all of your saved beaches.
   * If you do this, I recommend installing the [JSON Viewer Chrome extension](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US) to view your data in an easy-to-read format.